-For monitoring precursors of ozone and aerosols, a series of LEO and GEO orbiting satellite missions will ensure long-term satellite measurements of the precursors of ozone and secondary aerosols from space.
-Ground-based measurement networks (e.g. GAW) will insure the same for in situ measurements, and Space agencies are supporting some of these activities.
+For monitoring precursors of ozone and aerosols, a series of LEO and GEO orbiting satellite missions (e.g. Sentinel-3, Sentinel-5 Precursor, GEMS, TEMPO, Sentinel-4 on MTG-S, Sentinel-5 on Metop-SG, NOAA S-NPP and JPSS) will ensure long-term satellite measurements of the precursors of ozone and secondary aerosols from space.
+Ground-based measurement networks (e.g. GAW) will insure the same for in situ measurements, and Space Agencies are supporting some of these activities.
 Observations of precursors of aerosols and ozone, such as NO2, SO2, HCHO, NH3 and CO, are required to detect and attribute changes in ozone and aerosol in the troposphere and lower stratosphere (see A30).
 They are also important variables for air quality monitoring.

-The generation of emission inventories is currently mainly based on in situ data (e.g. EMEP, REAS), and Space agencies are supporting the development of services to demonstrate the utility of satellite measurements for establishing more consistent emission databases.
+The generation of emission inventories is currently mainly based on in situ data (e.g. EMEP, REAS), and Space Agencies are supporting the development of services to demonstrate the utility of satellite measurements for establishing more consistent emission databases.